okTurtles/group-income/docs/Getting-Started-frontend.md

 There are two ways to include third-party code:

 1. **"Asynchronously" / "Lazily" / "On Demand":** This is the preferred approach as it prevents `app.js` from getting bloated.
 2. **"Globally":** This is through the standard use of `require`.
-Anything that's `require`'d gets placed into the `app.js` bundle.
+Anything that's `require`'d gets placed into the `app.js` bundle (unless you're using webpack's fancy-but-unnecessary code-splitting features).
 Unless a third-party library is used so frequently that it makes sense to have it in `app.js`, you should prefer the lazy-load approach.

 We cover both approaches below.

 **Method 1.1: Lazy-loading a "vendor" lib using Script2**

-TODO: rewrite/simplify this section. "just use script2 instead of script".
+There are a variety of ways to load code asynchronously.
+We're going to ignore all of the fancy new techniques that have come along for doing this (that includes RequireJS-style AMD files, code-splitting, "System.import", and whatever else they think of next).

-This example explores our [`<script2>`](https://github.com/okTurtles/group-income-simple/blob/master/frontend/simple/js/Script2.js) component.
-It's a drop-in replacement for `<script>` that we created because many frameworks (including both Vue.js and Riot).
-We created it because many front-end frameworks  It is especially useful within `.ejs` pages that use libraries like jQuery.
+Instead, my *strong* recommendation, after evaluating all those ... interesting alternatives, is to simply use the good old `<script>` tag as you've always done.
+This is possible in SPAs (even in frameworks that don't officially support it!) thanks to simple libraries like [`vue-script2`](https://github.com/taoeffect/vue-script2).

-If the latest version of a library is available on npm *from a trusted source*, then you can add it as a project dependency and then [symlink](https://duckduckgo.com/?q=symbolic+link) it into the vendor folder.
+First, grab the latest version of a library you want to include from *from a trusted source* on npm.
 For example, here's how we did this with jQuery:

 ```
 npm install jquery --save